 Nevertheless, Brooks’s intriguing proposal deserves our consideration.
 It could provide a way forward for the many working-class and lower-middle-class individuals who want strong, stable family bonds but who can’t maintain—or at least believe that they can’t maintain—the model nuclear family of the past.

-Andrew Cherlin is Chair of the Department of Sociology and Director of the Program on Social Policy at Johns Hopkins University.
-His most recent book is Love's Labor Lost: The Rise and Fall of the Working-Class Family in America.
+Andrew Cherlin is Professor Emeritus of Sociology at Johns Hopkins University.
+His most recent book is Labor’s Love Lost: The Rise and Fall of the Working-Class Family in America.